nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

    * `bookmark -b 1 /pg`: missing page number field
    * `bookmark -b 0 /pg 123`: incorrect book number input

    Expected: Bookmark will not be updated to any book.
-A message will error details will be shown.
+A message with error details will be shown.

 #### Adding a task to todo list